linked-db/linked-ql/site/overview.md

 ## What is LinkedQL?

+LinkedQL is a universal database driver (`db.query()`) for realtime, object-relational, and version-aware SQL.

-LinkedQL is a query framework that gives applications and agents a universal database contract (`db.query()`) across runtimes and environments – server, browser, worker, edge – with the same idea:
+It gives applications and agents a stable  database contract  across runtimes and environments – server, browser, worker, edge – with the same idea:

-+ live queries, lazy fetching, subscriptions, and sync
++ live queries, streaming, and subscriptions
 + direct relationship traversal via an object-relational syntax
 + automatic schema versioning and version safety
-+ data federation over disparate data sources

 → All in just `~100 KiB` (min+zip)

 Conceptually, these are not separate features – they are aspects of the same thing: **the application-database relationship, *formalized* at the query boundary**.

+LinkedQL ships with a cross-runtime protocol that makes it usable from the browser — and virtually any JavaScript environment.
+(See [the guide](/guides/edge))

+It also ships with an embeddable, in-procews database: [**FlashQL**](/flashql) — that lets you have the full LinkedQL contract locally.
+FlashQL extens LinkedQL with:

++ offline sync as an engine-level capability
++ data federation over disparate data sources

 ---